 Goal: Van Der Linden (pen.)

-Thys gave debuts to libero Jean-François de Sart and Koen Sanders in a game where a late Van Der Linden penalty won it for the home side; Veyt had been fouled to win the pen.
-The game brought another opportunity for Versavel and Vervoort to develop their understanding down the left hand side.
+Thys’ final game on Belgian soil before handing over the reins to Meeuws.
+Debuts are given to libero Jean-François de Sart and Koen Sanders in a game where a late Van Der Linden penalty won it for the home side.
+Substitute Veyt had been fouled to win the pen.
+Cautious and well-disciplined performance by Belgium, but a bit unimaginative.

 Qualifier 5: Luxembourg 0-5 Belgium